thiderman/thiderman.github.io/_posts/2015-01-04-rollercoaster.markdown

 After fourteen consecutive years of having long hair, it was the time to end that era.
 Quite frankly, I had grown a bit tired of it.
 I also realized a bit of hypocrisy on my side.
-If a friend asks me if they should change something with their hair, I always tell them that change is the best thing there is;
-I always prompt for the radical fun thing.
+If a friend asked me if they should change something with their hair, I would always tell them that change is the best thing there is; I always prompt for the radical fun thing.
 Yet, there I was and I had done nothing special with my hair for more than half of my life.

 It was a bit more of a difficult decision than I had thought.
 For one thing,